Calvert Investment Management, Inc.

 Brian Ellis, CFA, is a senior fixed-income risk analyst for Calvert Investment Management, Inc. Mr. Ellis joined the taxable fixed-income team in 2012, and is responsible for overseeing portfolio and risk analytics, analyzing and communicating portfolio strategy, and special research projects.
 Mr. Ellis began work at Calvert in 2009 as a Business Analyst, responsible for investment technology.
 Prior to joining Calvert, he was with Legg Mason Capital Management, where he was responsible for investment technology and operations.
 Mr. Ellis earned his BS in Finance from Salisbury University.
 He is a member of the CFA Institute and CFA Society of Washington, DC.

-Patrick Faul, CFA, has held the position of vice president, head of credit research since 2009, beginning as co-head of credit research in 2008.
-In this role, he is responsible for analyzing fixed-income securities for prospective purchase or sale, including the evaluation of structure, eligibility and credit risk.
+Patrick Faul, CFA, FRM, has held the position of vice president, head of credit research since 2009, beginning as co-head of credit research in 2008.
+In this role, he is responsible for analyzing fixed-income securities for prospective purchase or sale, including the evaluation of structure, eligibility, and credit, as well as environmental, social and governance (ESG) risk.
 Mr. Faul began in the industry and at CIM, in 1987.
 Before starting in his current role, he held positions in portfolio accounting and fund administration for Calvert.
 Between 1992 and 1995, Mr. Faul held positions in accounting and treasury functions for ICMA Retirement Corp., returning to Calvert in 1995.
-Mr. Faul earned his BS in economics from the Wharton School of the University of Pennsylvania.
-He is also a member of the Chartered Financial Analyst Institute and of the Chartered Financial Analyst Society of Washington, D.C.
+He holds a B.S. in Economics from the Wharton School of the University of Pennsylvania.
+Mr. Faul is a member of the Chartered Financial Analyst Institute, and the Chartered Financial Analyst Society of Washington, D.C.
+He is also a member of the Global Association of Risk Professionals.

 James Lee is a senior securities analyst for CIM, responsible for investment decisions for high-yield and crossover corporate credit securities.
 Prior to joining Calvert in 2008, he was a director and senior fixed-income analyst for Deutsche Asset Management, New York, where he was responsible for credit and relative-value investment decisions for multiple sectors (basic industries, healthcare, REITs, homebuilders) within Deutsche's global client portfolios.
 Prior to Deutsche Asset Management, Mr. Lee was the senior securities analyst at Conseco Capital Management, where he was responsible for investment decisions for high-yield, bank loans and high-grade assets for the automotive and industrial sectors.
 Mr. Lee has extensive experience in high-yield and high-grade investments.
 Mr. Lee earned his BA with a major in economics from the University of Pennsylvania.

-Kim Nguyen-Taylor is a senior credit analyst for CIM, responsible for fundamental/relative value analysis, new issue recommendations, and portfolio monitoring for Calvert's fixed-income funds.
-Prior to joining Calvert in 2010, she was a managing director at Bear Stearns Asset Management, and vice president at JP Morgan in New York, on teams managing institutional separate-managed accounts, as well as collateralized loan obligations and proprietary credit portfolios.
+Kim Nguyen-Taylor is a senior credit analyst for Calvert Investment Management, responsible for fundamental/relative value analysis as well as leading the environmental, social, and governance (ESG) integration strategy for Calvert's fixed-income portfolios.
+Prior to joining Calvert in 2010, she was a managing director at Bear Stearns Asset Management, and vice president at JP Morgan in New York, working on teams managing institutional separate-managed accounts, as well as collateralized loan obligations and proprietary credit portfolios.
 At these firms, Ms. Taylor worked for a combined 10 years in a buy-side credit analyst role within the corporate bond, leveraged loan, and credit derivative markets.
 Ms. Taylor focused on distressed and high-yield investments across the retail, consumer products, and other industrial sectors.
 While at JP Morgan, she also worked in private banking and credit derivative sales.
 She began her career in the financial economics consulting group at Arthur Andersen in New York.
-Ms. Taylor earned her BA in economics from Cornell University.
+Ms. Taylor holds a B.A. in economics from Cornell University.
 She is FINRA Series 7 and 63 licensed.

-Christopher Santos, CFA, CPA is a senior securities analyst for CIM, responsible for analyzing fixed-income securities for prospective purchase or sale, including the evaluation of structure, eligibility and credit risk.
+Christopher Santos, CFA, is a senior credit analyst for CIM, responsible for analyzing fixed-income securities for prospective purchase or sale, including evaluation of structure, credit and environmental, social, and governance (ESG) risk.
 Mr. Santos joined CIM in 1992, and held positions in portfolio accounting and fund administration before becoming a senior securities analyst in 1999.
 Early in his career, he was an auditor for Ernst & Young.
-He has worked in the industry since 1992.
-He received a BS in accounting from George Mason University.
+He has worked in the industry since 1992, and earned a B.S. in accounting from George Mason University.
 Mr. Santos is also a member of the Chartered Financial Analyst Institute and of the Chartered Financial Analyst Society of Washington, D.C.